A COLLECTIVE BARGAINING AGREEMENT BETWEEN

 Unscheduled holidays shall be prorated and accrued on a monthly basis and added to the employee's accrued vacation account and shall be taken in accordance with the procedures set forth in the Vacation Article.

-Due to the nature of hospital work, staff may be scheduled to work on holidays whether the holiday is a scheduled or an unscheduled holiday.
+Due to the nature of hospital work, staff may be scheduled to work on holidays.
 Current unit vacation scheduling protocols that address holiday scheduling will apply or units will be required to add language regarding holiday schedules to their vacation scheduling protocols subject to the terms outlined in Article XII, Section 2, Subd.
 1.